JakeHukari/DuckyPi/README.md

 - USB flash drive (FAT32 formatted)

 # Setup
-1. Plug in the HackyPi and wait for the filesystem to mount.
+1. Plug in the HackyPi & wait for the filesystem to mount.
-2. Copy `code.py` and the `lib` folder to the root of the HackyPi filesystem.
+2. Copy `code.py` & the `lib` folder to the root of the HackyPi filesystem.
-3. Plug a MicroSD card into your computer and copy both folders inside of `sd_card_assets` (assets and fonts) onto the SD card.
+3. Plug a MicroSD card into your computer & copy both folders inside of `sd_card_assets` (assets & fonts) onto the SD card.
-4. Plug a separate USB drive into your computer and rename it to exactly: `DUCKYPI` (ensure it is formatted to FAT32).
+4. Plug a separate USB drive into your computer & rename it to exactly: `DUCKYPI` (ensure it is formatted to FAT32).
-5. Unplug the HackyPi, MicroSD card, and DUCKYPI USB drive.
+5. Unplug the HackyPi, MicroSD card, & DUCKYPI USB drive.

 # Execution
 1. Plug the SD card into the SD card slot on the HackyPi.